chris-stytch/pages-plugins/packages/sentry/README.md

 });
 ```

-The plugin uses [Toucan](https://github.com/robertcepa/toucan-js) behind-the-scenes, so can take any of [these following options](https://github.com/robertcepa/toucan-js#other-options). `context`/`request`/`event` is already populated, so does not need to be manually included.
+The Plugin uses [Toucan](https://github.com/robertcepa/toucan-js) behind-the-scenes, so can take any of [these following options](https://github.com/robertcepa/toucan-js#other-options). `context`/`request`/`event` is already populated, so does not need to be manually included.

 If your [DSN](https://docs.sentry.io/product/sentry-basics/dsn-explainer/) is held as an environment variable or in KV, you can access it like so: